Abraham Lincoln: Vampire Hunter: Plot

 Lincoln marries Mary Todd and begins his political career, campaigning to abolish slavery, despite Sturges warning him that the slave trade keeps vampires under control due to being their food source.
 After Lincoln's election as President of the United States of America, he moves to the White House with Mary, where they have a son, William Wallace Lincoln, who is later bitten by Vadoma as retaliation and dies.

 The civil war erupts; after Confederate President Jefferson Davis convinces Adam to deploy his vampires to the front lines, Lincoln orders the confiscation of all available silver to be melted and cast into silver weapons.
 Speed seemingly betrays Lincoln by informing Adam about the train transporting these weapons, which Adam then attacks after setting fire to an upcoming trestle.
 During the fight, Speed is killed, and Adam learns that the train holds only rocks, revealing Speed's betrayal was a ruse to lure Adam into a trap.
 Lincoln uses his watch to punch Adam, killing him, before escaping with Sturges and Johnson as the burning trestle beneath the train collapses.

-Meanwhile, Mary and the ex-slaves have transported the silver to Gettysburg through the Underground Railroad.
+Meanwhile, Mary, Harriet Tubman, and many freedom seekers transport the silver to Gettysburg through the Underground Railroad.
 While delivering the silver to the army, Mary recognizes Vadoma and kills her by shooting a silver necklace bearing the sword of one of William's toy soldiers.
 Armed with silver weapons, the Union soldiers destroy the vampires and turn the tide.

 Nearly two years later, on April 14, 1865, Lincoln celebrates the end of the war.
 Sturges informs him that the remaining vampires have fled the country and tries to convince Lincoln to become a vampire, who declines before leaving with Mary for a play.
 In modern times, Sturges approaches a man at a bar in Washington, D.C., just as he once did with Abraham.